ImageMagick/Usage-Markdown/layers/index.md

 But if I did not remove that offset, all the images will remain in their correct location on the virtual canvas within the generated single layer image, allowing you to continue to process and add more images to the merged image.
 Typically you would use a "`-background`" color of '`None`', to make the unused areas of the merged image transparent.

-When applied to a single image, [Layer Merging](#merge) will replace any transparency in the image with the solid color background, but preserve the images original size, as well as any any offsets in that image, The virtual canvas size of the image however may be adjusted to 'best fit' that images size and offset.
+When applied to a single image, [Layer Merging](#merge) will replace any transparency in the image with the solid color background, but preserve the image's original size, as well as any any offsets in that image, the virtual canvas size of the image however may be adjusted to 'best fit' that image's size and offset.

-The operators original purpose was allow users to more easily merge multiple distorted images into a unified whole, regardless of the individual images offset.
+The operator's original purpose was allow users to more easily merge multiple distorted images into a unified whole, regardless of the individual images' offset.
 For example when aligning photos to form a larger 'panorama'.
 You could simply start with a central undistorted base image (without an offset), and use this operator to overlay the other images around that starting point (using either negative or positive offsets) that have been aligned and distorted to match that central image.